sunyumail93/PipeSmRNAseq/README.md

 ## Outputs

-1, Length distribution of Ribo-seq mapped reads:
+1, Length distribution of small RNA all reads, separated by categories: